jwg4/notes_on_databases/examples/sqlite.md

 Applications can chose to store dates and times in any of these formats and freely convert between formats using the built-in date and time functions.
 ```

+## Atomicity
+This explains how atomic commits are done in SQLite.
+It's probably a pretty good reference to what should happen in any write-to-disc process for an ACID database.